 The Quantum Science and Engineering Center (QSEC) was established in April 1999 with the aim of promoting the use of quantum beams, seeking new phenomena induced by quantum beam irradiation and investigating nuclear engineering for establishing the safe energy system.
-For this purpose, the center provides four accelerators to researchers, and studies nanoscale material science under extreme conditions and nuclear fuel cycle technology including actinide science.
+For this purpose, the center provides four accelerators to researchers, and studies nanoscale material science under extreme conditions, and scientific basis and technology of nuclear fuel cycle including actinide chemistry.